ziglang/www.ziglang.org/content/learn/build-system.en.md

 ### Installing Build Artifacts

-The Zig build system, like most build systems, it is based on modeling the project as a directed acyclic graph (DAG) of steps, which are independently and concurrently run.
+The Zig build system, like most build systems, is based on modeling the project as a directed acyclic graph (DAG) of steps, which are independently and concurrently run.

 By default, the main step in the graph is the **Install** step, whose purpose is to copy build artifacts into their final resting place.
 The Install step